Use Cases

 Different tender types create different review burdens.

-Freight-forwarding bids mix rate sheets, transport concepts, exclusions tabs, permit assumptions, and operational caveats.
-Capital procurement RFQs mix technical questionnaires, engineering assumptions, contractual deviations, and uneven commercial appendices.
+Freight-forwarding bids mix transport concepts, exclusions tabs, permit assumptions, and operational caveats.
+Capital procurement RFQs mix technical questionnaires, engineering assumptions, contractual deviations, and uneven appendices.
 Other teams simply receive a different document bundle from every supplier and still need one coherent review path.

-The useful starting point is the structure of the submissions and the kind of disagreement that slows the award, not a broad software category.
+The right starting point is the structure of the submissions and the kind of disagreement that slows the award, not a broad software category.

 Choose the workflow by where the comparison breaks.

-Start with logistics when the hard part is comparing freight models, service assumptions, rate logic, and operational carve-outs across forwarders.
-Start with capital procurement when the hard part is grading technical fit, documenting partial compliance, and keeping commercial normalization tied to RFQ requirements.
+Start with logistics when the hard part is comparing transport concepts, service assumptions, and operational carve-outs across forwarders.
+Start with capital procurement when the hard part is grading technical fit, documenting partial compliance, and keeping document review tied to RFQ requirements.

-Start with vendor submission review when procurement, legal, and technical reviewers keep bouncing between contracts, price sheets, and response documents just to rebuild a common view.
+Start with vendor submission review when procurement, legal, and technical reviewers keep bouncing between contracts, attachments, and response documents just to rebuild a common view.

 The end goal is a defensible award decision.

-That is what turns mixed submissions into a comparison the team can align on and defend without reopening every document.
+That is what turns mixed submissions into a comparison the team can discuss without reopening every document.

-Need to map your workflow to the right deployment model too?
+Need to map your review process to the right deployment model too?

 Security and deployment questions usually show up alongside evaluation questions.
 Review both before you book a deeper discussion.